 After a few years, the Guild had grown from a handful of local potters to over 40 members, drawn from throughout the northern Shenandoah Valley region, from as far south as Mt.
 Jackson, Virginia to our northernmost members in Shepherdstown, West Virginia.

-Early in 1994, in recognition of this broader perspective, the Guild became the Shenandoah Potters Guild.
+Early in 1994 the Guild became the Shenandoah Potters Guild.

 The objectives of the Shenandoah Potters Guild are: